aecsocket/aecsocket.github.io/docs/rattle/guide/architecture.md

 An explanation of the concepts and design of the project.

-Here is a brief overview of the terminology and concepts used in the project - if you need more detailed explanations on the various concepts, see their respective pages in the dev guide.
+Here is a brief overview of the terminology and concepts used in the project - if you need more detailed explanations on the various concepts, see the code documentation.

 ## Physics engine

 Rattle is simply a frontend, or wrapper, around an existing physics engine - this engine is called the "backend".
 The current backend and technologies used are:
+- `rattle-api` - the frontend exposed to developers for communicating with a physics engine
 - [Rapier](https://rapier.rs) - a physics engine written in Rust
 - [rapier-ffi/rapier-ffi](https://github.com/aecsocket/rapier-ffi/tree/main/rapier-ffi) - C bindings for the Rust engine
 - [rapier-ffi/rapier-java](https://github.com/aecsocket/rapier-ffi/tree/main/rapier-java) - Java bindings for the C bindings
-- `rattle-api` - the frontend exposed to developers for communicating with the physics engine
+- `rattle-rapier` - the implementation of `rattle-api` for the Rapier engine
-- The platform implementations of Rattle
+- The platform implementations of Rattle, e.g. `rattle-paper`

 Since the backend is not written in Java, it is referred to as a "native library" - as in, it is managed by the native operating system, not the JVM (Java).